Anxiety Disorders: A Comprehensive Overview from a Psychiatric Perspective

 Often confused with cardiac or respiratory issues, panic disorder frequently leads patients to ER visits.
 Psychiatrists rule out physical causes and start treatment.

-Etiology and Neurobiology (Psychiatric Perspective)
+Etiology and Neurobiology of Anxiety Disorders

-1. Neurotransmitter Imbalance
+Neurotransmitter Imbalance

 - Involves serotonin (5-HT), norepinephrine (NE), and GABA